"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

-Beyond repurposing existing digital audiences, some participants described how their prior job experiences offered transferable skills for OnlyFans creative work.
+Beyond repurposing existing digital audiences, six of our participants described how their prior job experiences (tutoring-P1, webcamming-P5, burlesque-P7, waitressing-P9, modelling-P10, P18) offered transferable skills for OnlyFans creative work.
 For example P9, who had been a waitress, explained that ``waitressing is somewhat a show... you have to be very customer service friendly and you have to put on a little bit of an act to always be friendly because no one's always friendly 100 per cent of the time'' concluding that ``I guess working in the food industry and knowing how to please people is similar.''
-P1, who was doing tutoring and OnlyFans at the same time explained: ``there's a subconscious kind of rewiring you do to how you approach the conversation that I do in both.''
+P1, who was doing tutoring and OnlyFans at the same time explained: ``it's just all kind of tailoring how you present yourself to these people.
+You know I'm directly pulling tricks that I do tutoring over to OnlyFans...
+I'm kind of practicing the way I talk on OnlyFans and tutoring and vice versa.''

-Finally, some participants described an intrinsic sense that they would gain pleasure or be good at ``doing'' OnlyFans.
+Finally, four (P12, P14, P16, P19) of our participants described an intrinsic sense that they would gain pleasure or be good at ``doing'' OnlyFans.
 For example, P14 said simply ``I knew that I would be good at it'' and P16 similarly explained that OnlyFans: ``just kind of seemed like something that I would enjoy doing.''